 No matter the position you are looking to apply for, soft skills will be just as important as technical skills and the two are also quite different.
-Soft skills can also be known as professional skills and this essentially means the type of skills which are not taught through a course but are obtained through experience and coming in contact with other professionals.
+Soft skills can also be known as professional skills and this essentially means the type of skills that are not taught through a course but are obtained through experience and coming in contact with other professionals.

 Most soft skills will revolve around being able to work as a part of a team, solving problems that might arise, communicating your problems effectively with your coworkers, coming in contact with customers, and many other skills of a similar type which will help you become better at your job and more competitive.

-The truth is that while technical skills are always important, what can really make a big difference between two applicants are usually the soft skills they bring on the table.
+The truth is that while technical skills are always important, what can make a big difference between two applicants are usually the soft skills they bring on the table.
 While having an employee who does their job perfectly is a big advantage for the company, no one would want to hire someone who won’t be able to follow instructions and work with their team in unison, without any conflict.

 A common misconception is that a university degree will somehow automatically help the person having it land a great paying job.
 For most people who graduate, unemployment is a real issue and most of them end up working in jobs which have nothing to do with what they spent four years studying.

-If you have landed a job in the field of work you are interested in and you have spent a good amount of your time learning and becoming better in this job, you are definitely going to have just as much experience and drive as a person who spent four years studying that certain subject.
+If you have landed a job in the field of work you are interested in and you have spent a good amount of your time learning and becoming better in this job, you are going to have just as much experience and drive as a person who spent four years studying that certain subject.

-On the other hand, big companies understand that while someone might not have a university degree they might have amazing communication skills or be a natural at a certain task and they want to “take advantage” of these skills in order to help create employees who will be motivated to work hard and actually have the skills needed to fulfill their duties.
+On the other hand, big companies understand that while someone might not have a university degree they might have amazing communication skills or be a natural at a certain task and they want to “take advantage” of these skills to help create employees who will be motivated to work hard and have the skills needed to fulfill their duties.

 Motivation in these cases usually comes as a result of the fact that the new employee will feel grateful and excited that the company has picked them for the job.